multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 ## Verifying the signature of a login token

 :::note
-Make sure to use [`sdk-native-auth-client`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-client) and [`sdk-native-auth-server`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-server) to handle the **native authentication** flow.
+It's recommended to use the libraries [`sdk-native-auth-client`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-client) and [`sdk-native-auth-server`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-server) to handle the **native authentication** flow.
 :::

-As previously mentioned, a dApp (and its backend) might want to reliably assign an off-chain user identity to a MultiversX address.
-On this purpose, the signing providers allow a _login token_ (TBD) to be used within the login flow - this token is (...
-TBD ...) signed using the wallet of the user.
-Afterwards, a backend application would normally verify the signature of the token, using ...
-TBD.
+Please follow [this](https://github.com/multiversx/mx-sdk-js-native-auth-server) for more details about verifying the signature of a login token (i.e. within a server-side component of the dApp).